ksonnet/ksonnet/docs/cli-reference/ks_pkg_describe.md

 ### Related Commands

+* `ks pkg list` — List all packages known (downloaded or not) for the current ksonnet app
 * `ks prototype describe` — See more info about a prototype's output and usage
 * `ks generate` — Use the specified prototype to generate a component manifest